The chromatic profile of locally bipartite graphs: Theorem 2 without homomorphisms

-\Cref{spec4localbip} follows from \Cref{main4localbip,hom2C,hom2H,hom2Hepsilon,lemma4H} which we state here. \Cref{main4localbip} establishes containing $H_{0}$ as an obstruction to a locally bipartite graph being 3-colourable. \Cref{lemma4H} leverages $H_{0}$ up to $H_{2}^{+}$ and $\overline{C}_{7}$.
-We prove these two results in this section: they give the required starting structure for the proofs of the homomorphism results, \Cref{hom2C,hom2H,hom2Hepsilon}, which we carry out in \Cref{sec:hom}.
+\Cref{spec4localbip} follows from \cref{main4localbip,lemma4H,hom2C,hom2H,hom2Hepsilon} which we state here. \Cref{main4localbip} establishes containing $H_{0}$ as an obstruction to a locally bipartite graph being 3-colourable. \Cref{lemma4H} leverages $H_{0}$ up to $H_{2}^{+}$ and $\overline{C}_{7}$.
+We prove these two results in this section: they give the required starting structure for the proofs of the homomorphism results, \cref{hom2C,hom2H,hom2Hepsilon}, which we carry out in \cref{sec:hom}.

 \begin{restatable}{theorem}{mainforlocalbip} Let $G$ be a locally bipartite graph.
-If $\delta(G) > 6/11 \cdot \ssize{G}$, then $G$ is either 3-colourable or contains $H_{0}$. \end{restatable}
+If $\delta(G) > 6/11 \cdot \abs{G}$, then $G$ is either $3$-colourable or contains $H_{0}$. \end{restatable}

-\begin{theorem} Let $G$ be a locally bipartite graph which contains $H_{0}$. \begin{itemize}[noitemsep] \item Firstly, it must be the case that $\delta(G) \leqslant 4/7 \cdot \ssize{G}$. \item Secondly, if $\delta(G) > 5/9 \cdot \ssize{G}$, then $G$ contains $\overline{C}_{7}$. \item Thirdly, if $\delta(G) > 6/11 \cdot \ssize{G}$, then $G$ contains $H_{2}^{+}$ or $\overline{C}_{7}$. \end{itemize} \end{theorem}
+\begin{theorem} Let $G$ be a locally bipartite graph which contains $H_{0}$. \begin{itemize}[noitemsep] \item Firstly, it must be the case that $\delta(G) \leqslant 4/7 \cdot \abs{G}$. \item Secondly, if $\delta(G) > 5/9 \cdot \abs{G}$, then $G$ contains $\overline{C}_{7}$. \item Thirdly, if $\delta(G) > 6/11 \cdot \abs{G}$, then $G$ contains $H_{2}^{+}$ or $\overline{C}_{7}$. \end{itemize} \end{theorem}

 The graph $\overline{C}_{7}$ (and any of its balanced blow-ups) show that 4/7 is tight.
 Below are weightings (blow-ups) of $H_{2}^{+}$ and $H_{2}$ -- in the former, $0^{+}$ represents some tiny positive weight (we have not deleted the vertices entirely just given them a small weight relative to the rest).
-These blow-ups show that $5/9$ and $6/11$ are tight respectively (it follows from \Cref{homscores} that $H_{2}^{+}$ is not homomorphic to $\overline{C}_{7}$, and that $H_{2}^{+}$ and $\overline{C}_{7}$ are both not homomorphic to $H_{2}$).
+These blow-ups show that $5/9$ and $6/11$ are tight respectively (it follows from \cref{homscores} that there is no homomorphism from $H_{2}^{+}$ to $\overline{C}_{7}$, and no homomorphism from either of $H_{2}^{+}$ or $\overline{C}_{7}$ to $H_{2}$).